-6. Related Party Arrangements
+7. Related Party Arrangements

-The Advisor and certain affiliates of Advisor will receive fees and compensation in connection with the offering, and the acquisition, management and sale of the Company's real estate investments.
-In addition, in exchange for \$1,000 and in consideration of services to be provided by the Advisor, the OP has issued an affiliate of the Advisor, Moody LPOP II, a separate, special limited partnership interest, in the form of Special Limited Partnership Interests.
-For further detail on the Special Limited Partnership Interests, please see Note 8 ("Subordinated Participation Interest") below.
+Pursuant to the advisory agreement, the Advisor and certain affiliates of Advisor receive fees and compensation in connection with the Offering and the acquisition, management and sale of the Company's real estate investments.
+In addition, in exchange for \$1,000 and in consideration of services to be provided by Advisor, the OP has issued an affiliate of the Advisor, Moody LPOP II, a separate, special limited partnership interest, in the form of Special Limited Partnership Interests.
+For further detail, please see Note 9, "Subordinated Partnership Interest."